 Attorney Sheila Shadman Emerson

-Attorney Sheila Shadman Emerson has again been selected by Super Lawyers to the 2022 Wisconsin Rising Star List!
+Attorney Sheila Shadman Emerson has been selected by Super Lawyers to the 2024 Wisconsin Rising Star List!
 Super Lawyers, part of Thomson Reuters, honors attorneys who exhibit excellence in the practice of law.
 Every year, attorneys are selected through a multiphase process based on nominations, independent research, and peer evaluations.
-The Rising Stars designation from Super Lawyers represents only 2.5% of all licensed attorneys in the State of Wisconsin.
-Congratulations, Sheila!
+The Rising Stars designation from Super Lawyers names only 2.5% of all licensed attorneys in the State of Wisconsin.
+Congratulations, Sheila for repeatedly making this prestigious designation!